Alecbossard/PathPlanning/README.md

 - Enable the **ghost car** and **AI race mode**.
 - Show the car completing a full lap on the RRT* + QP racing line, with:
   - the trajectory coloured by accel / brake,
-  - the G‑G diagram and speed chart updating on the side,
+  - the G-G diagram and speed chart updating on the side,
   - a couple of camera changes (helicopter → chase → cockpit).

 This GIF is the “hero” demo of the project.